SophieWalden/web102_prework/README.md

 Game Funding Tracker is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: 3 hours spent in total
+Time spent: 3 hours in total

 ## Required Features